SinyavtsevIlya/NanoECS/README.md

 ## Features

-- Code Generation (provides really clean API, reducing boiler-plate code)
+- Code Generation (provides a really clean API, reducing boiler-plate code)
 - Reactive Components (gives you the ability to change component values in a pure manner, still providing reactive groups-triggering)
 - Visual Debugging (you can create/change contexts, entities and components inside the editor (Optional))